smtiitm/Fastspeech2_MFA/README.md

 conda install pytorch torchvision torchaudio cudatoolkit=<your_cuda_version>
 ```
 ## Vocoder
 For generating WAV files from mel-spectrograms, you can use a vocoder of your choice.
 One popular option is the [HIFIGAN](https://github.com/jik876/hifi-gan) vocoder.
 Please refer to the documentation of the vocoder you choose for installation and usage instructions.
+(We have provided Vocoder tuned on Aryan and Dravidian languages)

 ## Usage
 Activate the conda environment (check inside environment.yaml file):